garvageart/imagine/README.md

 ## License

-This project is currently unlicensed and for personal/educational use.
-A formal license will be added as the project matures.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+See the `LICENSE` file for the full text of the license.

+Copyright (c) 2025 Les

 ---